 Let’s review the list of 7 different types of cabinets and drawers you must childproof.

-1. Magnetic Safety Locks: I believe magnetic safetyOpens in a new tab. locks (link to Amazon) are the most aesthetic option to childproof your cabinets.
+- Magnetic Safety Locks: I believe magnetic safety locks (link to Amazon) are the most aesthetic option to childproof your cabinets.
 Because they are invisible (almost), you unlock the door using a magnetic key that moves the device behind the cabinet doors.
 Because the door completely locks, your kids cannot pinch their fingers while playing with the cabinet doors.

 For more information on child locks for cabinets, check out this guide I created about babyproofing your cabinet doors and drawers.